Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 • low hemoglobin;

-• induration in the thyroid gland;
+• compaction in the thyroid gland;

-• weakening of immunity and frequent illnesses;
+• weakening of the immune system and frequent illnesses;

-• decreased sex drive, infertility;
+• decreased libido, infertility;

-• slowing down of child development.
+• slowdown in child development.

 Depending on the proportionality of the elements and plasma, they talk about several types of disease.

-Degree of hypovolemia
+Degrees of hypovolemia

 Diagnosis

-Normocythemic hypervolemia (simple) is a condition manifested by an equivalent increase in the volume of formed elements and the liquid part of the BCC.
+Normocythemic hypervolemia (simple) is a condition manifested by an equivalent increase in the volume of formed elements and the liquid part of the bcc.
 Ht remains within normal limits.

-The main causes of simple hypervolemia: transfusion of a large volume of blood, acute hypoxic conditions, accompanied by the release of blood from its depot, as well as significant physical activity, leading to hypoxia.
+The main causes of simple hypervolemia: transfusion of a large volume of blood, acute hypoxic conditions accompanied by the release of blood from its depot, as well as significant physical activity leading to hypoxia.

 The main causes of oligocythemic hypervolemia.